-3.2 "Delta" for complex properties
+3.4 "Delta" for complex properties

-Many AIXM features have complex properties that are made of zero or more component classes (represented as aggregated classes in the UML model, 0..).
-For example, many features have an associated Timetable, which is "composedOf" zero or more Timesheet classes:
+Many AIXM features have complex properties that are made of zero or more component classes (represented as aggregated classes in the UML model, 0..\).
+For example, an AirportHeliport has an associated AirportHeliportAvailability which is "composedOf" zero or more AirportHeliportUsage.